 You can review the references for the above information here.

 A trauma-informed professional has the unique evidence-based skills to interact with traumatised and at-risk clients in a way that builds trust, changes epigenetics, builds resilience, and invests in the future.
-Birth Trauma Ontario provides educational workshops for physicians, nurses, midwives, lactation consultants, doulas and allied healthcare professionals to develop the skills of trauma-informed care.
+Birth Trauma Ontario provides an comprehensive, fully on-line course for physicians, nurses, midwives, lactation consultants, doulas and allied healthcare professionals to develop the skills of trauma-informed care.
 Additionally, your clinic may benefit from a targeted workshop on secondary and vicarious trauma to reduce burnout and turnover.
 Contact us to find out how we can help.